Informational Spillovers from Credit Lines to Term Loans

 Number of Pages in PDF File: 34

-Keywords: Line of Credit, Term Loan, Information Asummetry, Information Spillover, Credit History, Heckman Estimator
+Keywords: Loan Loss Provisions, Bank Regulation, Line of Credit, Term Loan, Information Asymmetry, Information Spillover, Credit History

 JEL Classification: G21, G32, D82working papers series